 The Agreement recognizes the Anishinabek Nation as a legal entity with the rights, powers and privileges of a natural person.
-The Anishinabek Nation will have a written Constitution known as the Anishinaabe Chi-Naaknigewin that is approved by the First Nations.
+The Anishinabek Nation has a written Constitution known as the Anishinaabe Chi-Naaknigewin that was approved by the First Nations.